Lumps and Bumps

 Our Historic Ireland tour begins in Dublin and then travels clockwise around Ireland to finish in Northern Ireland’s city of Belfast.
 We will enjoy a guided city tour of Dublin with highlights including St Patrick’s Cathedral, amazing quaint villages, green hills, and other hidden gems.
 We will see the Cliffs of Moher, Giant’s Causeway, and other UNESCO World Heritage Sites.
 On this tour to Ireland, we will view the ancient Book of Kells, one of Ireland’s most treasured works, and go on a walking tour of Tara, site of the High Kings of Ireland.
 This tour also includes an overnight stay at Inis Mor, the largest of the Aran Islands, where the Gaelic language and Irish traditions live on in daily life.

 If you would like to visit ancient rural Britain, Odyssey has a number of tours that might take your fancy.
-Our Roaming Rural Britain Tour and our Ireland and Lake District Walking Tour both take you on some of the best walks the British Isles have to offer.
+Our Roaming Rural Britain Tour and our Ireland and Lake District Walking Tour both take you on some of the best walks the British Isles have to offer, then there is also the Wainwright Walking program, coast to coast through the Lake district, Yorkshire and the Cleveland way.
 For an ancient historical focus, try our Prehistoric Britain Tour, which takes you to some of the most important prehistoric sites in the Western world.

 Originally published August 20, 2018.